Cliffs of Moher Opening Hours

 The Cliffs of Moher Visitor Experience is open on a year round basis except on 24th, 25th and 26th December.

-Are you visiting the Cliffs of Moher this summer?
+Are you visiting the Cliffs of Moher soon?

 To visit the Cliffs Exhibition please allow at least 20 minutes prior to closing time.